 Bananas - By using a combination of frozen and room temperature bananas, a thick and rich texture is created, very similar to that of a true milkshake.

 Vanilla extract - This obviously adds the vanilla flavor.
-If you're feeling really fancy, try using this vanilla powder (about half the amount of the extract).
+If you're feeling really fancy, try using vanilla powder (about half the amount of the extract).

 Ice (optional) - If you're feeling like you'd like your shake a bit colder or with a little more texture, add in 1-3 ice cubes!
 Don't add more than three, or you'll dilute the flavor.